-Pricing of acetic acid, VAM and other acetyl products reflects changes in the cost of raw materials.
-Therefore, in general, there is a direct correlation between the cost of raw materials and our net sales for most intermediate chemistry products.
-This impact to pricing typically lags changes in raw material costs over months or quarters.
+Pricing of our products within the Acetyl Chain segment is influenced by changes in the cost of raw materials.
+Therefore, in general, there is a direct correlation between the cost of raw materials and our net sales for most products.
+This impact to pricing typically lags changes in raw material costs over months or quarters and impacts profit margins over those periods.